ilkkanml/TV_Project_Platform/project-bible/01-product-bible.md

 - The user may send a playlist profile from the web panel to their own device.
 - The backend acts only as a temporary encrypted transfer bridge.
 - The temporary payload expires.
-- The temporary payload should be deleted after pickup when possible.
+- The temporary payload should be deleted or marked consumed after pickup when possible.

+## Local-First Playlist Model

+The app should manage playlist profiles locally.

+The app should support:

+- Add profile
+- Edit profile
+- Delete profile
+- Rename profile
+- Select active profile
+- Switch profile
+- Store credentials securely
+- Keep profile data local by default

+The backend must not be required for normal playlist profile storage.

 ## Multi-Profile Decision